pyko/taxonomy-lister/README.md

 Bolt Taxonomy Lister
 ======================

-Bolt extension that will return a set of the specified taxonomy that is associated with the records
+A Bolt extension that will return a set of specified taxonomy given a list of records.

 Quick start
 -------